 Keep the couple in the classic pose, but move further away from them.
 Ensure their full bodies are in the frame, as well as much more of the background.

-Whether the background is a church, their favourite ice cream shop or a forest, use the rule of thirds to make this image pop.
+Whether the background is a church, their favorite ice cream shop or a forest, use the rule of thirds to make this image pop.
 You could even play with sunlight to create natural light flares.

 3. Close-up Classic Pose